Large-scale farms: Can we feed the world with permaculture?

 ALSO, LET’S CLARIFY THE FOLLOWING: At the current moment, the majority (more than 90%) of all farms in this world seem to be small-scale farms, holding about 53% of all agricultural land4.
 The percentage of 90% is from the the Food and Agriculture Organization FAO claiming in 20145The state of food and agriculture 2014: Innovation in family farming FAO, Rome (2014) that family farmers are feeding the world.

-A family farmer was defined as farmer owning up to 10 hectar of land, which is maybe not the little orchard that you have in mind, when thinking of a “family farm”.
+A family farmer was defined as a farmer owning up to 10 hectare of land, which is maybe not the little orchard that you have in mind when thinking of a “family farm”.

 How to feed the world

 Still, this article is about feeding the world and also about the future trends in relation to our economical dynamics.

 So back to the large fields.
 To feed the world, indeed it seems like we must stick to the notion of farmers with large areas of land.

 Only in this way we are able to leverage the economies of scale and offer a competitive price and produce large amounts of staples and food for the broad public.

 Wait, before some of you might get depressed, now we reach the exciting part!